 - Tradeshows/events you plan to attend

-- Reminders of upcoming holidays (i.e., “Have you ordered flowers for Valentine’s Day yet?”)
+- Upcoming holidays (i.e., “Have you ordered flowers for Valentine’s Day yet?”)

 - Seasonal news (i.e., “It’s time for your lawn’s first treatment – have you signed up yet?”)